What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 When Do You Sign the POD?

-While it is quite easy for an honest consignee to return shipments that are not his, it may not be easy to prove that you did not get all of your shipments after the proof of delivery document has been signed.
+While it's quite easy for an honest consignee to return shipments that are not his, it may not be easy to prove that you didn't get all of your shipments after the proof of delivery document has been signed.

-You must always remember that a POD is not just a receipt of delivery; it is an attestation to the fact that you received all goods in intact condition.
+You must always remember that a POD isn't just a receipt of delivery; it's an attestation to the fact that you received all goods in intact condition.

-If there are damages you must lay claim to, you should state them in the proof of delivery before signing or you will have a hard time laying claims if you later discover damaged goods after signing the proof of delivery document.
+If there are damages you must lay claim to, you should state them in the proof of delivery before signing or you'll have a hard time laying claims if you later discover damaged goods after signing the proof of delivery document.

 Cargo Inspection Tips Before POD Signing